 Prerequisite(s): second-year standing in the B.Mus. program and permission of the Choral Director.
-Ensemble work approximately two hours a week throughout either the fall or winter term and participation in program.
-Graded Sat/Uns.
+Ensemble work approximately two hours a week throughout either the fall or winter term and participation in concerts.

 MUSI 2913 [0.0 credit] Choral Ensemble IV